 Moderate and low ratings lessen the hazard accordingly.

-As you can see by the map on the right, produced by the Az dept. of Agriculture,
+As you can see by the map above (click to enlarge), produced by the Az dept. of Agriculture,